Som-Energia/plataforma/mod/tidypics/README.txt

 - Using ElggBatch for image deletion when deleting an album (and its possibly numberous images) to avoid memory issues.

+Changes for release 1.9.1beta15 (by iionly):

+- Same code base as 1.8.1beta15 with necessary modifications to work on Elgg 1.9 (fix of limitation to 10 images to be uploaded in one batch when using Plupload HTML5/HTML4 uploader),
+- Fix of deprecated usage of getFriends() function on Elgg 1.9.

 Changes for release 1.8.1beta15 (by iionly):

 - Fix of limitation to 10 images to be uploaded in one batch when using Plupload HTML5/HTML4 uploader.

+Changes for release 1.9.1beta14 (by iionly, YaNoo and Joaquín):

+- Same code base as 1.8.1beta14 with necessary modifications to work on Elgg 1.9,
+- Nicer UI theme for the HTML5/HTML4 uploader with list view or thumbnails preview (default) of image files in upload queue,
+- Limit size of lightbox view to a maximum of 95% of width/height of window.

 Changes for release 1.8.1beta14 (by iionly, YaNoo and Joaquín):

 - Uploadify flash uploader replaced by Plupload HTML5/HTML4 uploader (thanks to YaNoo for taking the initiative and providing a PR - otherwise you would have had to wait longer for me to implement it),
 - Spanish language file added (provided by Joaquín).

+Changes for release 1.9.1beta13 (by iionly and Juho Jaakkola):

+ATTENTION: before executing the upgrade script that comes with this version you should have finished the upgrade process of Elgg core from 1.8 to 1.9 if you are not starting on a fresh Elgg 1.9 installation.
+It's important that all existing comment annotations have already been converted to comment entities.
+And PLEASE BACKUP YOUR DATABASE before executing the Tidypics upgrade.
+The backup is important because the script might possibly take some time to finish depending on how many database entries are in need to be updated.

+- Same code base as 1.8.1beta13 with necessary modifications to work on Elgg 1.9,
+- The upgrade script that comes with this version does basically the same as the upgrade script included in 1.8.1beta13: comments formerly made on the activity page are assigned to the uploaded image (on single image uploads) or albums.
+This is necessary for all existing comments to show up in the same way as future comments.
+The comments will still be displayed on the activity page but in addition also automatically on image pages or album pages respectively.
+In addition to the changes done by the Elgg 1.8 version of Tidypics 1.8.1beta13 the version for Elgg 1.9 also restores the specific Tidypics comment views (with thumbnails) on the activity page that were changed to a default comments view by Elgg core when upgrading to 1.9.

 Changes for release 1.8.1beta13 (by iionly and Juho Jaakkola):